BM25 Search in LLM Systems

 The Formula (Reference)

 For completeness, here's the full BM25 formula.
-You don't need to memorize this — the interactive demo below shows you what each piece does.
+You don't need to memorize this.
+The interactive demo below shows you what each piece does.

 | Symbol | Meaning |